 Also, if a hurricane is looming and evacuation is a possibility, go ahead and fill your vehicles up with gas before there is a rush to leave.
 Often when bad storms suddenly turn toward an area and evacuation begins, gas stations run out of gas.

 In case of an emergency where water is not readily available, the Center for Disease Control (CDC) states that you need at least one gallon of water per person, per day for 3 days.
 Keep in mind that children, pregnant women, and those who are sick need more water.
 If you live in a particularly hot climate you may also need more water.
 Pets like cats and dogs need about 1 gallon of water for 3 days.
 The safest way to have water for an emergency is to keep the right amount of purchased, bottled water for your family in your home at all times.

 9. Prepare Your Home and Yard

 While you won’t have time to prep your yard if a tornado suddenly touches down, you should have time to prepare your yard and the outside of your home before a hurricane hits.
 Before hurricane season begins, tighten and repair loose gutters.
-Trim or remove tree branches near the house that could be knocked into the house by high winds.
+Use Fiskars tree loppers to trim or remove tree branches near the house that could be knocked into the house by high winds.
 When a hurricane is expected, put up all lawn furniture and other loose items that could blow around.
 If you have storm shutters, you will need to get those in place.
 Look around your yard and if there is a way to prevent something in your yard from flying around and causing damage by removing it or securing it, do so.